The New School for Social Research: History of the Department of Economics (1960–present)

+Recent School History

-In 1997, the school was renamed New School University.
-It was renamed the "New School for Social Research" in 2005, returning to the original name of the university.
-Its various colleges were regrouped under various names such as College of Performing Arts (taking on the existing music, jazz, and drama schools), Eugene Lang College The New School for Liberal Arts, Parsons School of Design and The New School for Public Engagement (taking on Milano School of International Affairs, Management, and Urban Policy, plus media studies, language studies and other programs).
-The university also continued with a separate new institution The New School for Social Research under the general banner of The New School.
+From its founding in 1919 until 1995, the university was officially called The New School for Social Research, though already in the 1930s, "for Social Research" receded in official publications, which elevated the name "The New School," the name by which the university was colloquially known.
+In 1995, the university dropped the name The New School for Social Research and rebranded itself New School University.
+The various colleges that composed the university were regrouped under various names such as College of Performing Arts (taking on the existing music, jazz, and drama schools), Eugene Lang College The New School for Liberal Arts, Parsons School of Design and The New School for Public Engagement (taking on Milano School of International Affairs, Management, and Urban Policy, plus media studies, language studies and other programs).
+In 2005, the university reverted to the name "The New School" and the Graduate Faculty renamed itself "The New School for Social Research," reclaiming the original name of the university.

 In 2004, the student union founded The New School Economic Review, a student run peer-reviewed journal.